 Pad Thai with Shrimp (100 THB)

-Other tasty options are the signature Red Curry Chicken (80 THB) - which is a little bit spicy and nicely creamy - and the Stir-Fried Chicken, Chili and Holy Basil (80 THB) - which is highly flavored and served with a perfect fried egg.
-Next to their delicious Thai meals, this restaurant also serves really good coffee.
+Other tasty options are the signature Red Curry Chicken (80 THB) - which is a little bit spicy and nicely creamy - and the Stir-Fried Chicken, Chili and Holy Basil (80 THB) - which is highly flavoured and served with a perfect fried egg.
+Besides their delicious Thai meals, this restaurant also serves really good coffee.
 A few breakfast options are available, making it possible to have breakfast before heading to the Grand Palace or Wat Pho.
-Baan ThaThien opens at 07.30 and closes at 17.00 and is therefore not suitable for dinner.
+Keep in mind that Baan ThaThien opens at 07.30 and closes at 17.00 and is therefore not suitable for dinner.
+More information, such as the location of this local restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of Baan ThaThien.

 Red Curry Chicken (80 THB)